prashant-kikani/object_classification_with_MNIST-fashion/README.md

 # object_classification_with_MNIST-fashion
 Item Classification with MNIST fashion dataset.
-Images areof size 28 * 28 size.
+Images are of size 28 * 28 size.
 Items are namely : <br/>

 | ID | Item Name  |